CharlesYCX/vasst-lab/_pages/home.md

 permalink: /
 ---

-Dr. Peters' laboratory for <i><b>Virtual Augmentation and Simulation for Surgery and Therapy</b></i> (VASST Lab) is concerned with the development and validation of tools that allow surgeons to make efficient use of images, produced by sophisticated 3-D imaging systems, during surgical procedures.
+Dr. Peters' laboratory for <b>Virtual Augmentation and Simulation for Surgery and Therapy</b> (VASST Lab) is concerned with the development and validation of tools that allow surgeons to make efficient use of images, produced by sophisticated 3-D imaging systems, during surgical procedures.
 The objective of minimally-invasive neurosurgery is to resect or lesion the smallest volume of brain tissue, causing the least trauma to the patient while achieving the desired therapeutic result.

 <i>VASST Lab is focused on minimally invasive procedures as they are applied to:</i>
 * <i>The brain</i>